An Overview of Icinga subscriptions

 icinga news

-For customers using Icinga for infrastructure monitoring: Icinga GmbH changed its business model a few weeks ago and put rpm packages for RHEL 8+, Amazon Linux and Suse Linux based operating systems behind a paywall.
-Access to the update repositories is now only available with an Icinga Repository Subscription.
-A paid Icinga Repository Subscription is required for 20 VMs or more, until then a free Developer Subscription is sufficient.
+For customers using Icinga for infrastructure monitoring: Icinga GmbH has reshaped its business model so that the rpm packages for RHEL 8+, Amazon Linux and SUSE Linux based operating systems sit behind a paywall.

 Questions and Answers

 A: Not directly, at least not for the Icinga core, IcingaWeb and most modules.
-So Icinga in its current form is still open source - it just no longer builds and offers free installation packages for every operating system.
-This is how the project tries to be self-sustaining.
-As an open source company, we stepped in with the argument "What if I run a RHEL environment based on the RHEL Developer Subscription?" which led to the introduction of the "Icinga Developer Subscription".
+Icinga in its current form is still Open Source: it just no longer builds and offers free installation packages for every operating system.
+This is how the project tries to fund itself.
+As an Open Source company, we intervened with the argument "What if I run a RHEL environment based on the RHEL Developer Subscription?" which led to the introduction of the Icinga Developer Subscription.
 However, the Icinga project also builds software whose source code is not available in the public GitHub repositories.

 A: You have to differentiate:

-Q: Does this also apply to Ubuntu?
+Q: Does this also apply to Debian/Ubuntu/Windows?

 Previous Post Next Post